Pranavi looks to maintain early season momentum in 2nd leg of WPGT | www.lokmattimes.com

 Pranavi looks to maintain early season momentum in 2nd leg of WPGT

-Having done that once again with a win in the season-opener of the Women's Pro Golf Tour last week, she is now all set to take that momentum into the second event here at the East Point Golf Club.
-The prize purse for the second straight week will be Rs.10 lakh.
+Having done that once again with a win in the season-opener of the Hero Women's Pro Golf Tour last week, she is now all set to take that momentum into the second event at the East Point Golf Club here.
+The prize purse for the second straight week will be Rs 10 lakh.

 While Pranavi, then still an amateur, won for the first time on the WPGT in the middle of the season in 2018, she finished runner-up in the season's first event in each of the three years 2019, 2020 and 2021.
 She broke that jinx in 2022 as she began with a win.
 Interestingly, Pranavi won the second event of the season in both 2020 and 2021.